-Under the federal Clean Air Act, the EPA sets NAAQS for certain emissions considered harmful to public health and the environment, including PM, NOx, CO and SO2, which result from fossil fuel combustion.
+Under the federal Clean Air Act, the EPA sets NAAQS for certain emissions considered harmful to public health and the environment, including two classes of PM, NOx (a precursor to ozone), CO and SO2, which result from fossil fuel combustion.
 Areas meeting the NAAQS are designated attainment areas while those that do not meet the NAAQS are considered nonattainment areas.
 Each state must develop a plan to bring nonattainment areas into compliance with the NAAQS.
 NAAQS must be reviewed by EPA at five-year intervals.
 KDHE proposed to designate portions of the Kansas City area nonattainment for the eight-hour ozone standard.
 The EPA has not acted on KDHE's proposed designation of the Kansas City area and it is uncertain when, or if, such a designation might occur.
 The Wichita area also exceeded the eight-hour ozone standard and could be designated nonattainment in the future potentially impacting our operations.